secretstartups/handbook/tools-and-tips/index.html.md

 ## U2F

 Universal 2nd Factor (U2F) is a cryptographically strong 2FA (2-factor authentication) method.
 It is hardware-based, and is typically deployed via a USB or NFC device.
 The standard is open and is maintained by the [FIDO Alliance](https://fidoalliance.org/).
+U2F is the preferred method of 2FA and is highly recommended by GitLab's Security Department.
+One of the points of 2FA is that while you are authenticating with a username and password for the first factor, a secondary factor should use a separate - or "out of band (OOB)" - communication channel for the authentication.
+U2F certainly meets that criteria, better than all other methods.
+There are other 2FA methods [outlined below](#other-2fa-methods).

 ### How it works